Ethic41/ethic41.github.io/docs/_posts/2023-06-03-migrating-from-bitio-to-render.md

 On the 30th of May, 2023 I got an email from [bit.io](https://bit.io/) (database as a service company) that they will be joining Databricks, a fancy way of saying that they are changing their business and I should take my stuff (databases) somewhere else.
 Bit.io offers a free database (PostgreSQL) in the cloud for hobbyists and beginners to test things out, and I have been using it to store databases for my test projects.
 In this post, I will walk you through how I will migrate the database from Bitio to [Render](https://render.com/) (another cloud provider).

-NB: I assume you know how to obtain database connection strings from Render and Bit.io
+NB: I assume you know how to obtain database connection strings from Render and Bit.io, if not check their various websites for documentation

 ## Migration